Chile • UNESCO World Heritage Site

 Rapa Nui Cultural Landscape

 The island's rolling grasslands create a dramatic backdrop for scattered moai and archaeological sites, representing one of the world's most isolated cultural landscapes.
 The treeless terrain, shaped by Polynesian settlement and European contact, supports endemic flora and provides grazing for wild horses descended from those introduced in the 19th century.
 This unique environment showcases how the Rapa Nui people adapted their monumental architecture to the island's volcanic topography, creating sacred spaces that harmoniously blend with the natural landscape.
-The interplay between cultural monuments and natural setting demonstrates the sophisticated relationship between the Rapa Nui civilisation and their environment.
+The interplay between cultural monuments and natural setting demonstrates the sophisticated relationship between the Rapa Nui civilization and their environment.

 Historical Context